Are you a soon-to-be first-time mom? Discover the best advice for new parents that no one talks about—from fellow parents who’ve been there.

 You and your partner are different people who won’t always do the same things.
 You might get upset because he put the white noise machine on “medium” when you know the baby needs it on “high.”
 Or maybe he isn’t swaddling tightly enough, which only makes the baby wake up halfway through the nap.

 I get it.
 As a self-proclaimed control freak, I tended to take the reins and do a lot of things myself.
 I also spent more time with my kids, having more hours in the day than my husband.

 But over time, I learned that my way isn’t “right,” just as his way isn’t “wrong.”
 It’s just different.
 In fact, the more we nitpick on how others aren’t meeting our standards, the more we push them away from even wanting to help.

 Worse, we’re denying them and our kids the chance of developing a bond and learning what works for them.
 After all, we had to learn through trial and error as well—by nitpicking, we’re not even giving our partners the chance to do that.

 And finally, we become the “police,” hovering over them, looking for where they messed up.
 As you can imagine, this is no way to have a thriving and loving relationship.

 Your partner needs the space to learn and co-parent the way he or she should.
 Sure, you’ll want to talk about major topics or truly problematic issues, but we can let the rest go.

 Spoiler alert: madness will happen.

 Your baby decided to poop all over her diaper right as you’re about to leave the house.
-You’re late to the doctor’s appointment, you can’t find that darn pacifier, and you realize you’re completely out of burp cloths and onesies.
+You’re late to the doctor’s appointment, can’t find that darn pacifier, and you realize you’re completely out of burp cloths and onesies.
 Oh, and people are coming to visit and the house is a complete mess.

 For someone who loves order and predictability, let’s just say that becoming a mom has tested my sanity more than once.